-- Natures Way, is an easy road trip from Darwin and a very magical one.
-You will encounter Kakadu, Katherine and Adelaide River with teeming wildlife and the option to extend to the Litchfield loop.
+- Nature’s Way, is an easy road trip from Darwin and a very magical one.
+You will encounter Kakadu, Katherine, and Adelaide Rivers with teeming wildlife and the option to extend to the Litchfield loop.

 Campervan & 4WD hire Darwin

-For those that are not wanting to drive the long distances from interstate to Darwin, why not fly to Darwin and pick up a campervan hire.
+For those who do not want to drive the long distances from interstate to Darwin, why not fly to Darwin and pick up a campervan hire?
 We have some great companies here including offering specials on Darwin to Darwin loops.